Last revised: November 17, 2018

 In short, the potentiality of apocalyptic violence would be generated by human beings, not God.
 Girard extends this discussion of the Apocalypse on pp. 250-262, with many other interesting things to say; for example, that Mutually Assured Destruction (still in place when he wrote this in the 70’s) is “human violence in a sacralized form” (p.
 255).

 It is important, I think, to understand the Girardian explanation of apocalyptic violence.
 Sacrificial violence is a sacred, sanctioned violence that comes into place in order to keep in check the fearsome profane, random violence.
 A sacrificial crisis, in the Girardian parley, occurs when the effectiveness of the sacrificial institutions is waning such that the sacrificial violence loses its effectiveness in containing profane violence.
-If a new sacrificial solution does not come into play, then the profane violence grows into apocalyptic violence.
+If a new sacrificial solution does not come into play, then one of three things happen: (1) the profane violence grows into apocalyptic violence because it has nothing to contain it; (2) the episodes of sacred violence spiral out-of-control because they are no longer effective; or (3) the means of sacred violence grow into Weapons of Mass Destruction that lead to species self-destruction.
 Throughout human history we see cycles of being on the verge of such violence and then new sacrificial solutions come into play to again bring relative peace.
 During the sacrificial crises, there are often cries of the Final Apocalypse, a violence that will finally consume us.
 And in sacralized settings, this apocalyptic violence is attributed to the deity: the gods will bring a resounding judgment that will punish the wicked and reward the just.
 To the mind under the influence of the Sacred, apocalyptic violence is the ultimately divine sacred violence.

 The other important anthropological/theological move here is to recognize the transformation of earlier, sacralized versions of apocalypse, in which the gods carry out the apocalyptic violence themselves, into what is more properly called Christian eschatology.
 The subject of James Alison‘s Raising Abel is essentially all about this transformation from sacralized apocalypse to desacralized Christian eschatology.
 It recognizes the existence of apocalyptic literature in the New Testament but endeavors to show how it is undergoing a transformation.
 (More below under the gospel text.)